christso/crypto-investing-guide/README.md

 [Bybit](https://www.bybit.com/en-US/) - Futures Trading for BTC, ETH, LINK, XTZ, LTC and other cryptos.

 # Project Evaluation

+When evaluating how much to invest in an altcoin project, you should ask yourself the following questions:

 Is the product already working?